 i) Optimizing distribution through multi-channel interactions and O2O models.

 ii) Accessing new data streams (such as location, and health) to tailor propositions and segment customers.

-iii) Finally, upgrading operational processes in the front line and back office through automation (WeChat based policy fulfilment).
+iii) Finally, upgrading operational processes in the front line and back office through automation (such as WeChat based policy fulfillment).